Culpeper, Virginia: Arts and culture

 Culpeper hosts several arts and cultural programs, particularly centered in its downtown area.
 Culpeper Renaissance, Inc., a nonprofit organization, has coordinated public art initiatives such as the Culpeper Downtown Walls Mural Program.
 Murals include “The Surveyor,” depicting George Washington, and “The Trailblazers,” featuring African American community leaders.
 In 2024, the initiative expanded to include painted utility boxes throughout the historic district.

 The Pitts Theatre, an Art Deco structure built in the late 1930s, was reopened in 2013 as a performing arts venue but closed again in 2016.
 Its facade remains preserved.

 The Library of Congress Packard Campus for Audio‑Visual Conservation, located outside town, offers free film screenings to the public.

 Annual events in the area include Culpeperpalooza, a music and vendor festival held in April at Mountain Run Winery.
-The 2025 event featured multiple bands and supported regional nonprofits.
-Other recurring events include farmers’ markets and concerts held in the downtown district.

 The Museum of Culpeper History, located in the town's historic train depot, provides exhibits and tours on local history, including the colonial period and the Civil War.
-Additional historical sites include the Burgandine House and Culpeper Battlefields State Park.
+Additional historical sites include the Burgandine House.